Skip to main content

 --frozen --no-dev --no-editable

-This same pattern works for other extras such as scraping, redis, tracing, monitoring, or docling.Rebuild after updating the Dockerfile:
+This same pattern works for other extras such as scraping, redis, tracing, monitoring, or docling.For layout-aware or OCR-based PDF extraction with AdvancedPdfLoader, you also need poppler-utils and tesseract-ocr in the runtime stage of your Dockerfile (the second FROM python:3.12-slim-bookworm block):

 docker compose up --build cognee